Skip to main content

 PHPrmyndharis/openwacomposer require rmyndharis/openwaPHP 8.1+, Guzzle 7

-They expose the same resource surface; only the language idioms differ — camelCase methods with objects in JS and PHP, snake_case methods with dicts in Python.
+They expose the same resource surface; only the language idioms differ — camelCase methods with objects in JS and PHP, snake_case methods with dicts in Python, fluent builders in Java, and exported service fields (client.Messages, client.Sessions) in Go.
 Examples on this page use the JavaScript/TypeScript SDK; the Python and PHP equivalents are below the hello-world.

 The SDKs version independently of the gateway